 History of Khan Sha’ar Hagai

-Known in Arabic as ‘Bab el-Wad’ (Gate to the Ravine), Sha’ar Hagai was a resting spot about half-way between Old Jaffa and Jerusalem.
+Known in Arabic as ‘Bab el-Wad’ (Gate to the Ravine), Sha’ar Hagai was a resting spot about halfway between Old Jaffa and Jerusalem.
 It was at the transitional point from the coastal plain to the ascent towards Jerusalem.
-In 1873 a road station (khan) was opened at the site.
-According to Jewish novelist Shai Agnon, it offered refreshments, but also charged those who declined.
-By the 1920’s motorcars and the train service provided a faster commute to Jerusalem.
-The khan went out of use and was left abandoned.
-In 1948 Arabs ambushed Jewish convoys passing through the treacherous road between Sha’ar Hagai and Jerusalem.
-The Khan remained unused but became associated with the Jewish convoys passing next to it, eager to brings supplies to the Jews in Jerusalem.
+In 1873, a Jewish family opened a road station (khan) at the site.
+According to Jewish novelist Shai Agnon, it offered refreshments but also charged those who declined..
+By 1920, motorcars and the train service provided a faster commute to Jerusalem and the khan went out of use.
+In 1948, Arabs ambushed Jewish convoys passing through the treacherous road between Sha’ar Hagai and Jerusalem.
+The Khan remained unused but became associated with the Jewish convoys passing next to it, eager to bring supplies to the Jews in Jerusalem.

-After years of neglect, in late 2020 a heritage center was inaugurated at the site.
-This new institute provides an exciting moving presentation of the 1948 battles on the road to Jerusalem.
-It tales the story of the Palmach, and other fighters, risking their lives in caravan escort, determined to braek through besieged Jerusalem.
+After years of neglect, in late 2020, a heritage center was inaugurated at the site.
+This new institute provides an exciting and moving presentation of the 1948 battles on the road to Jerusalem.
+It tells the story of the Palmach and other fighters, who risked their lives in caravan escort and were determined to break through besieged Jerusalem.